-2.21 Quorum
+3.21 Quorum

-No business shall be transacted unless one-third of the whole number of the Directors are present (including two Executives and two Non-Executives are present), one of whom is the Chair or Deputy Chair and as such has a casting vote.
+No business shall be transacted unless six of the Directors are present (including three Executives and three Non-Executives are present), one of whom is the Chair or Deputy Chair and as such has a casting vote.

-Any officer in attendance for an executive director but without formal acting up status may not count towards the quorum.
+Any officer in attendance for an Executive Director but without formal acting up status may not count towards the quorum.

-If the Chair or a director has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of the declaration of a conflict of interest (see SOs 6 and7) he/she shall no longer count towards the quorum.
+If the Chair or a Director has been disqualified from participating in the discussion on any matter and/or from voting on any resolution by reason of the declaration of a conflict of interest (see SOs 5 he/she shall no longer count towards the quorum.
 If a quorum is then not available for the discussion and/or the passing of a resolution on any matter, that matter may not be discussed further or voted upon at that meeting.
 Such a position shall be recorded in the minutes of the meeting.
 The meeting must then proceed to the next business.
-The above requirement for at least two Executive Directors to form part of the quorum shall not apply where the Executive Directors are excluded from a meeting.
+The above requirement for at least three Executive Directors to form part of the quorum shall not apply where the Executive Directors are excluded from a meeting.

-3. ARRANGEMENTS FOR THE EXERCISE OF FUNCTIONS BY DELEGATION
+ARRANGEMENTS FOR THE EXERCISE OF FUNCTIONS BY DELEGATION AND COMMITTEES

-Subject to a provision in the authorisation or the Constitution, the Board of Directors may make arrangements for the exercise, on behalf of the Trust, of any of its functions by a committee or sub-committee, appointed by virtue of SO 4.2 below, or by a director or an officer of the Trust in each case subject to such restrictions and conditions as the Board of Directors thinks fit.
+Subject to a provision in the authorisation or the Constitution, the Board of Directors may delegate any of its functions to a committee or sub-committee, appointed by virtue of SO 4.2 below, or by a director or an officer of the Trust.
+In each case, these arrangements shall be subject to such restrictions and conditions as the Board of Directors thinks fit.

-3.1 Urgent Decisions
+4.1 Urgent Decisions

-The powers which the Board of Directors has retained to itself within these Standing Orders (SO 2.5) may in emergency be exercised by the Chief Executive and the Chair after having consulted at least two non-executive directors.
+The powers which the Board of Directors has retained to itself within these Standing Orders (SO 2.5) may in emergency be exercised by the Chief Executive and the Chair acting jointly after having consulted at least two Non-executive Directors.
 The exercise of such powers by the Chief Executive and the Chair shall be reported to the next formal meeting of the Board of Directors for ratification.

-3.2 Delegation to Committees
+4.2 Delegation to Committees